How to integrate Miro MCP with OpenAI Agents SDK

 Introduction

 This guide walks you through connecting Miro to the OpenAI Agents SDK using the Composio tool router.
-By the end, you'll have a working Miro agent that can create a new board for marketing brainstorm, list all boards owned by my team, show members of the q2 planning board, delete the outdated flowchart from board xyz through natural language commands.
+By the end, you'll have a working Miro agent that can create a new board for marketing brainstorm, list all boards owned by your team, show members of the q2 planning board through natural language commands.

 This guide will help you understand how to give your OpenAI Agents SDK agent real control over a Miro account through Composio's Miro MCP server.